AbiNash14/Login-Viewlist-and-register-in-springsecurity-mysql/README.md

 i have also uploaded the files of my sql you can import it

-Also check the jsp page if u want to modify
+Also check the HTML page if u want to modify